 - Ensure an alternate supply route to TNQ – vital when the Bruce Highway traffic is disrupted due to extreme weather events.

-- Reduce the cost of transport to market from Tropical North Queensland, supporting the sustainability of primary production in northern Australia.
+- Reduce the cost of transport to market from TNQ, supporting the sustainability of primary production in northern Australia.
 Using this inland alternative, the distance between Cairns and Melbourne is reduced by 800km, saving 8-10 hours in travel time.

 - Provide the opportunity for economic development and growth in agriculture (including irrigation), mining, tourism, and freight along with a multitude of employment, lifestyle, and social benefits that will follow.

-- Enhance Queensland’s road infrastructure, demonstrating the integrated capacity as a catalyst for northern Australia development.
+- Enhance Queensland’s road infrastructure, demonstrating the integrated capacity as a catalyst for development in northern Australia.

-Savannah Way (Gulf Section): Upgrading the remaining sections is estimated to require investment of at least $39.8 million annually over 10 years (including the $62.5m already committed).
-Completing the project over a 10-year period with annual investments to local councils will allow for incremental improvements on this road and ensure the retention of a local roads workforce.
+Upgrading the remaining sections is estimated to require at least $39.8m annually over 10 years (including the $94.1m already committed).
+Completing the project over 10 years with annual investments to local councils will allow for incremental improvements on this road and ensure the retention of a local roads workforce.
 The estimated investment breakdown over 10 years for each local shire is as follows:

 - Burke Shire to NT Border – ~$64m

 The project will extend across north-west Queensland, travelling along the Gulf of Carpentaria from Forty Mile Scrub to the Northern Territory border, passing through remote towns including Croydon, Burketown, and Doomadgee in Queensland and connecting to Wollogorang in the Northern Territory.